-The ETC-1002-009 Phase 2b clinical study is a randomized, double-blind, placebo-controlled study that is evaluating parallel doses of 120 mg or 180 mg of ETC-1002 versus placebo for 12 weeks in approximately 132 patients with hypercholesterolemia who are already receiving statin therapy.
-The primary objective of the study is to assess the LDL-cholesterol lowering efficacy of ETC-1002 in patients with hypercholesterolemia already receiving statin therapy.
-Secondary objectives include assessing the dose response of ETC-1002, assessing the effect of ETC-1002 on additional lipid and cardiometabolic risk markers including hsCRP and characterizing the tolerability and safety of ETC-1002.
-We initiated ETC-1002-009 in March 2014 and expect to report top-line results from this study in the first quarter of 2015.
+ETC-1002-009 - Phase 2b clinical study in patients with hypercholesterolemia already receiving statin therapy assessing the dose response of ETC-1002, assessing the effect of ETC-1002 on additional lipid and cardiometabolic risk markers including hsCRP and characterizing the tolerability and safety of ETC-1002.
+We initiated ETC-1002-009 in March 2014 and expect to report top-line results from this study in March 2015.